awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-custom.md

 The `SchemaDeleteOption` parameter includes the following options:
 + **DeleteSchema**: This option deletes the specified custom type and all data associated with it\.
 You can recreate the schema later, if you want\.
-+ **DisableSchema**: If you choose this option, the system disables the current version, deletes all data for it, and ignores all new data if the version is less than or equal to the disabled version\.
-You can enable this inventory type again by calling the [PutInventory](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PutInventory.html) action for a version greater than the disabled version\.
++ **DisableSchema**: If you choose this option, the system turns off the current version, deletes all data for it, and ignores all new data if the version is less than or equal to the turned off version\.
+You can allow this inventory type again by calling the [PutInventory](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PutInventory.html) action for a version greater than the turned off version\.

-**To delete or disable custom inventory by using the AWS CLI**
+**To delete or turn off custom inventory by using the AWS CLI**

 1. Install and configure the AWS Command Line Interface \(AWS CLI\), if you have't already\.